sunny-aguilar/py-git-course/README.md

 - deletes a branch

 > git merge <branch-name>
-- merges a branch into another one
+- merges a branch into the master branch